Daniel-Mietchen/datascience/Wuhan-virus-outbreak-2019.md

 * On January 24, 2020, the Washington Post ran a piece specifically on the pace and openness of research on the virus and how it reflects a change in the scientific culture ["Scientists are unraveling the Chinese coronavirus with unprecedented speed and opennessScientists are unraveling the Chinese coronavirus with unprecedented speed and openness"](http://web.archive.org/web/20200131132127/https://www.washingtonpost.com/science/2020/01/24/scientists-are-unraveling-chinese-coronavirus-with-unprecedented-speed-openness/)
   - lots of good tidbits there, albeit encumbered by aggressive DRM
     - > “Imagine walking from Chicago to San Francisco, and then imagine taking a plane from Chicago to San Francisco.
-That’s kind of the difference,”
+That’s kind of the difference,” Mesecar said.
+    - > He hopes revealing the secrets of how the virus works will help calm the spreading panic.
+He noted that influenza sickens and kills large numbers of people in the United States and globally each year, but doesn’t trigger a worldwide panic because the risks are understood and a vaccine exists.
+    - > “When you don’t understand something, you panic.
+You have fear.
+When you gain an understanding, you don’t fear something as much — you know how it’s going to operate,” Mesecar said.
+“By sharing that information faster ... both research as well as what’s happening on the ground with individuals, I’m hoping that panic and that fear are going to go down.”

 # Timeline